 Does The DOJ’s Formal Opinion Have Any Effect On Offshore Online Gambling?

 No. The DOJ’s Formal Opinion, along with the Federal Wire Act, only applies to US-based online gambling.
 American bettors who gamble with licensed and regulated offshore gambling brands are within their legal rights.
 You can check out our sportsbook reviews page for a list of offshore sites that are legally licensed to accept American players.

 How Does The DOJ’s Opinion Set Up The Future Of Domestic Online Gambling?

 With the DOJ’s Formal Opinion in place, domestic online gambling has the potential to grow exponentially.
-With most states, ambition is being outweighed by logistics as only three states have successfully passed gambling legislation.
+In most states, ambition is being outweighed by logistics as only three states have successfully passed gambling legislation.
 Still, other states have come out of the woodwork and emerged as online gambling candidates.
 If the New Jersey case results in a favorable ruling for the state, domestic sports betting will likely be on the table for other states.
-If this were to happen, states may be more inclined to introduce online gambling with casino, poker and sports betting.
+If this were to happen, states may be more inclined to introduce online gambling with a casino, poker, and sports betting.